sushant-j/my-first-pull-request/README.md

  	-- git push -u origin issue_name.

-# 6.Signing in
+# 6. Signing in
 if you are pushing request for the 1st time you need to sign in with your username and password.

-# 7.Opening pull requests:
+# 7. Opening pull requests:
 If you are hoping to contribute back to the original repository, you can send a request to the original author to pull your fork into their repository by submitting a pull request.

 Congrats!